imagej/imagej.github.io/_pages/formats/bio-formats.md

 Leave off the `-batch` flag if you want ImageJ to remain open afterward.

-Note that you cannot use the [--headless option](Headless#Running_macros_in_headless_mode) because Bio-Formats does not work in headless mode, even when running as a macro.
+Note that you cannot use the [--headless option](/learn/headless#running-macros-in-headless-mode) because Bio-Formats does not work in headless mode, even when running as a macro.
 (You will see `VerifyError` on the console if you try.)

 Here is an example macro created in such a fashion:

-    run("/formats/bio-formats", "open=/Users/jdoe/data.ome.tif " +
+    run("Bio-Formats Importer", "open=/Users/jdoe/data.ome.tif " +
       "autoscale color_mode=Default view=Hyperstack stack_order=XYCZT");
     saveAs("Tiff", "/Users/jdoe/Desktop/result.tif");